Hiroki Abe: Kashima Antlers

-Abe notched ten goals and seven assists in two-and-a-half years at Kashima Antlers.
+Abe notched ten goals and seven assists in two and a half years at Kashima Antlers.
 He made his J1 League debut on 1 April 2017 in a 1–0 away win against Omiya Ardija, replacing Pedro Júnior in the 74th minute.
 Abe then made his AFC Champions League debut in the group stage on 12 April, replacing Yuma Suzuki in the 61st minute.
 Abe started his first J-League match on 22 April but was substituted after the first half as Kashima Antlers were 2–0 down.

 His next appearance for Antlers was on 21 June in the Emperor's Cup, where he played the full match, bagging his first two goals and an assist in a 5–0 win over FC Maruyasu Okazaki.
 On 29 July he scored his first league goal in a 3–0 win over Ventforet Kofu.

 Abe began the 2018 season with appearances in the AFC Champions League and J1 League.
 In April of that year, he suffered a fracture in a lumbar vertebrae which kept him out for approximately four weeks.
 He recorded his first assist of the season on 20 May in a league match against Vegalta Sendai.
 Abe followed that up with seven consecutive starts between the Emperor's Cup and the J-League.
 On 6 June, he scored his first goal of the season and got another assist in the second round of the Emperor's Cup.
 League matches on 18 and 22 July saw Abe score in each of them.
 9 September added another assist, this time in the quarter-finals of the J.League Cup against Kawasaki Frontale.
 On 18 September, Abe started and scored in the second leg of the AFC Champions League quarter-finals.
 He went on to impress and started both legs of the final with Antlers winning 2–0 on aggregate.
 For his performances in 2018, starting thirteen games in the league, he was named the J.League Rookie of the Year.

 Due to their 2018 AFC Champions League win, Kashima Antlers qualified for the 2018 FIFA Club World Cup in the United Arab Emirates.
 Abe played in all three of their games: quarter-finals against Liga MX side C.D.
 Guadalajara in which he scored Antlers' third goal, semi-finals against La Liga side Real Madrid where Antlers lost 3–1, and the third place play-off against Argentina's River Plate.

 Abe started the 2019 season by helping Kashima Antlers qualify for the AFC Champions League.
-He recorded two assists of the season on 9 and 14 April, in a AFC Champions League group match and a J-League match respectively.
+He recorded two assists of the season on 9 and 14 April, in an AFC Champions League group match and a J-League match respectively.
 His only goal of the season came on 3 May in a J-League match against Shimizu S-Pulse, when he came on in the 64th minute and scored Antler's second goal of three.